base/base/docs/specs/experimental/plasma.md

 was reset.

-Derivation MUST skip input data such as `input_data_size > MAX_L1_TX_SIZE` where `MAX_L1_TX_SIZE` is a consensus constant of 130672 bytes.
-In theory `MAX_L1_TX_SIZE` could be increased up to `(tx_gas_limit - fixed_resolution_cost) / dynamic_resolution_cost` based on the cost of resolving challenges in the contract implementation however to make challenging accessible it is capped based on geth's txMaxSize.
+Derivation MUST skip input data such as `input_data_size > MAX_L1_TX_SIZE` where `MAX_L1_TX_SIZE` is a consensus constant of 130672 bytes when `commitment_type == 0`.
+Different DA layers can potentially resolve the challenge without immediately loading all of the data onto L1 in a single transaction & therefore are exempt from this limit.
+In theory `MAX_L1_TX_SIZE` could be increased up to `(tx_gas_limit - fixed_resolution_cost) / dynamic_resolution_cost`
+based on the cost of resolving challenges in the contract implementation however to make challenging accessible it is capped based on geth's txMaxSize.
 130672 is chosen as 131072 - 400.
 Geth rejects transactions from the mempool with a total serialized size over 131072.
 400 bytes are allocated as overhead (signature, to address, metadata).

 [pipeline]: ../protocol/derivation.md#resetting-the-pipeline
 [eip4844]: https://eips.ethereum.org/EIPS/eip-4844